MindPort-GmbH/VR-Builder-Core/Documentation/QuickstartGuide.md

 > select the Behavior tab and click the ‘Add Behavior’ button.
 > select ‘Highlight Objects’ from the list of Behaviors.

-‘Highlight Objects’ has two properties you can configure: the highlight colour and the Object to highlight.
+‘Highlight Objects’ has two properties you can configure: the highlight color and the Object to highlight.

 > drag the sphere object from the hierarchy into the ‘object to highlight’ field.

 You get the warning that the 'Sphere is not configured as IHighlightProperty' with a `Fix it` button.
-The VR Process Gizmo simplifies the Training Creation for users not necessarily familiar with Unity.
+The VR Builder simplifies the Training Creation for users not necessarily familiar with Unity.

 > click the `Fix it` button.

-The VR Process Gizmo will take care of configuring the underlying Unity Objects to make highlighting work.
+The VR Builder will take care of configuring the underlying Unity Objects to make highlighting work.

 <img src="images/behavior.png" width="400">